sciserver/opensciserver/docs/fileservice/fileservice.rst

 and giving access to data resources such as user or service volumes, among other functions.

 A new FileService instance needs to be registered in SciServer by making an HTTP request to RACM's :ref:`racm_storem_api`.
-As a result, the FileService instance will be assigned a UUID, used for uniqqhely identifying the FileServie, and a Service Token.
+As a result, the FileService instance will be assigned a UUID, used for uniquely identifying the FileService, and a ServiceID token.
-This token needs to be saved in the FiLeService configuration, and is passed as the ``X-Service-Auth-ID`` entry in request header when the FileService makes HTTP calls to the :ref:`racm_storem_api`, as a mean for authenticating itself.
+The UUID and ServiceID need to be saved in the FileService configuration as ``RACM.resourcecontext.uuid`` and ``File-service.serviceId``, respectively (see configuration parameters list below).
+The ServiceID is passed as the ``X-Service-Auth-ID`` entry in request header when the FileService makes HTTP calls to the :ref:`racm_storem_api`, as a mean for authenticating itself.

 In :ref:`compute`, users can find and save data in folders under a particular ``basePath``, namely ``/home/idies/workspace``.
 Under this path, users can find 2 types of ``topVolumes``, namely ``RootVolumes`` and ``DataVolumes``, usually mounted on NFS shares: